Compassionate Late Withdrawal

 Interrupted Studies status and Compassionate Late Withdrawal

-If a student has been withdrawn from all VCE or scored VCE VET units at Unit 3–4 level before the GAT, there is no need to apply for an exemption from the GAT.
+If a student has been withdrawn from Senior VCAL and/or all VCE or scored VCE VET units at Unit 3 and 4 level before the GAT, there is no need to apply for an exemption from the GAT.
 A student who has been withdrawn after the GAT is not eligible to apply for an exemption from the GAT.

 Interstate and overseas arrangements

-Students may be eligible to sit the GAT interstate or overseas if:
+Students may be eligible to sit the GAT interstate or overseas if they:

-- they are representing Australia for an official duty (for example a sporting, academic, military or cultural event)
+- are representing Australia for an official duty, for example, in a sporting, academic, military or cultural event

-- they or their parent or guardian have been asked to work interstate or overseas.
+- or their parent/guardian have been asked to work interstate or overseas.